ETOSPHERES-Labs/etopay-sdk/sdk/bindings/swift/README.md

-# Static cryptpay SDK library for iOS using swift-bridge crate
+# Static Cawaena SDK library for iOS using swift-bridge crate

-This library provides a set of bindings for integrating the CryptPay SDK with Swift applications.
-It allows developers to easily use the CryptPay functionality in their Swift projects.
+This library provides a set of bindings for integrating the Cawaena SDK with Swift applications.
+It allows developers to easily use the Cawaena functionality in their Swift projects.
 To generate the necessary library files, you can use the provided commands such as `cargo build --lib --release --target={architecture}`.
 Additionally, there are commands available for bundling the libraries and packaging them for export.

 ## Supported architectures

 The library currently supports these architectures:

 - `aarch64-apple-ios`: This architecture targets 64-bit ARM processors for iOS devices like iPhones and iPads.
 - `aarch64-apple-darwin`: This architecture targets 64-bit ARM processors on macOS systems, enabling compatibility with Apple's hardware and software ecosystem.
 - `x86_64-apple-darwin`: This architecture targets 64-bit Intel processors on macOS, facilitating development and execution of software on Apple's Intel-based Mac computers.
 - `aarch64-apple-ios-sim`: This architecture targets 64-bit ARM processors running iOS simulators, typically used on Apple Silicon Macs.
 - `x86_64-apple-ios`: This architecture targets 64-bit Intel processors for iOS simulators.

 ## Library generation